 Making the creamy sauce in the same pan that you cook the chicken thighs gives the best flavor, and not to mention reduces clean up.
 Talk about a win-win!
-Serve this creamy Tuscan Chicken recipe with mashed potatoes, buttered noodles or rice, and a salad for a complete meal.
+Serve this creamy Tuscan Chicken recipe with mashed potatoes, buttered noodles or rice, and a copycat Olive Garden Salad for a complete meal.

 What’s in Creamy Tuscan Chicken?

 Grab some chicken thighs and a few other simple ingredients to make this easy chicken recipe.

 Olive Oil and Butter – I use a combination of olive oil and butter to sear the chicken.
 Butter adds amazing flavor while the olive oil increases the smoke point.
 If you’d like, you could also use just olive oil.

 Chicken Thighs – Use bone-in, skin-on chicken thighs for the best flavor.

 Spices – Garlic Powder, Dried Oregano, Onion Powder, Salt and Pepper